Ncit/phaserv2/pokerv2/server/README.md

 - Real-time multiplayer Texas Hold'em poker
 - WebSocket communication using Socket.IO
-- Automatic game management and player matching
+- Single room system - all players join the main room
 - Hand evaluation and winner determination
 - Action timers and auto-fold functionality
-- Support for up to 6 players per game
+- Support for up to 6 players in the main room
-- Multiple concurrent games
+- Automatic room management

 ## Setup